stas00/porting/transformers/fairseq-wmt19/README.md

 Then I went to github and submitted this [PR](https://github.com/huggingface/transformers/pull/6940) based on the `fair-wmt-clean` branch.

-It took two weeks of several cycles of feedback followed by modifications, but eventually it was all satisfactory and it all got merged.
-While this process was going on, I was finding issues here and there, adding new tests, improved the documentation, etc., so it was time well spent.
+It took two weeks of several cycles of feedback, followed by modifications, and more such cycles.
+Eventually it was all satisfactory and the PR got merged.

+While this process was going on, I was finding issues here and there, adding new tests, improving the documentation, etc., so it was time well spent.

 I subsequently filed a few more PRs with changes after I improved and reworked a few features, adding various build scripts, models cards, etc.

 Since the models I ported were belonging to `facebook` and `allenai` organizations, I had to ask Sam to move those model files from my account on `s3` to the corresponding organizations.

-## Conclusions
+## Closing thoughts

-- At the moment, didn't port the model ensemble as `transformers` doesn't support it.
-One the plus size the download size of the final `facebook/wmt19-*` models  is 1.1GB and not 13GB as in the original.
+- While I couldn't port the model ensemble as `transformers` doesn't support it, on the plus side the download size of the final `facebook/wmt19-*` models  is 1.1GB and not 13GB as in the original.
 For some reason the original includes the optimizer state saved in the model - so it adds 4x2.2GB almost 9GB of dead weight for those who just want to download the model to use it as is to translate text.

 - While the job of porting looked very challenging at the beginning as I didn't know the internals of neither `transformers` nor `fairseq`, looking back it wasn't that difficult after all.
-This was primarily due to having most of the components already available for me in the various parts of `transformers` - I *just* needed to find parts that I needed, mostly borrowing heavily from other models, and then tweak them to do what I needed.
+This was primarily due to having most of the components already available to me in the various parts of `transformers` - I *just* needed to find parts that I needed, mostly borrowing heavily from other models, and then tweak them to do what I needed.
 This was true for both the code and the tests.
 It'd have been a much more difficult project if I had to write it all from scratch.
+But finding the right parts wasn't easy.

 ## Appreciations

-- Having [Sam Shleifer](https://github.com/sshleifer) mentor me through this process was of an extreme help to me, both thanks to his technical support but just as importantly for inspiring and encouraging me when I was getting stuck, yet not doing the work for me.
+- Having [Sam Shleifer](https://github.com/sshleifer) mentor me through this process was of an extreme help to me, both thanks to his technical support and just as importantly for inspiring and encouraging me when I was getting stuck.

 - The PR merging process took a good couple of weeks before it was accepted.
 During this stage, besides Sam, [Lysandre Debut](https://github.com/LysandreJik) and [Sylvain Gugger](https://github.com/sgugger) contributed a lot through their insights and suggestions, which I integrating into the codebase.

-- I'm grateful to everybody who has contributed to `transformers` codebase, which paved the way for my work.
+- I'm grateful to everybody who has contributed to the `transformers` codebase, which paved the way for my work.

 ## Notes

 ### Autoprint all in Jupyter Notebook

 My jupyter notebook is configured to automatically print all expressions, so I don't have to explicitly `print()` them (the default behavior is to print only the last expression of each cell).
-So if you read the outputs in my notebooks they may not the be same as if you were to run them yourself.
+So if you read the outputs in my notebooks they may not the be same as if you were to run them yourself, unless you have the same setup.

-You can achieve the same by adding to `~/.ipython/profile_default/ipython_config.py` (create it if you don't have one):
+You can enable the print-all feature in your jupyter notebook setup by adding to `~/.ipython/profile_default/ipython_config.py` (create it if you don't have one):

 ```
 c = get_config()